 Boilerplate Sections of Content

 Boilerplate content refers to sections of copy repeated throughout your site with little to no variation – used most often for “about the company” sections.
+Other times, companies might try to repurpose content in different places and wind up duplicating content.

 For example, if you had ten landing pages focused on services you offer, it might make sense to have an “About Us” section at the bottom of each of these pages.
 Instead of writing ten variations of the same content, it would be much easier just to use the same content.